OctopusDeploy/docs/docs/deployment-process/steps/community-step-templates.md

 Community step templates are third party code which is licensed under [the Apache 2.0 license](https://github.com/OctopusDeploy/Library/blob/master/LICENSE.txt).

-Octopus Community step templates integration was introduced in Octopus 3.7 and is enabled by default.
+Octopus Community step templates integration was introduced in Octopus 3.7 and is enabled by default, but it can be disabled.

+The Community Step Templates are synchronized with the Octopus server.
+The synchronization process is executed as a standard Octopus task and you can view its execution details from the **Tasks** area.
+The Octopus server synchronizes with the Octopus Library on startup and then every 24 hours over the Internet thus it requires Internet access.
+If there are any updates or changes, the sync process retrieves all the step templates and stores the relevant community step templates in the Octopus database.
+Step templates are persisted locally, but they cannot be used in a deployment process until they are explicitly installed.

+NOTE: The relevant permissions to install and manage step templates are ActionTemplateCreate, ActionTemplateEdit, ActionTemplateView and ActionTemplateDelete.

 ## Enable/Disable Community Step Templates Integration